ImWuX/Nestauth/README.md

 # Installing
 1. Clone the git repository
+2. Install dependencies for backend and frontend using `npm i`
-2. Change the values in frontend/src/config.ts
+3. Change the values in frontend/src/config.ts
-3. Build the project using `npm run build`
+4. Build the project using `npm run build`
-4. Setup the environment variables by some means. `.env.example` contains an example of environment variables.
+5. Setup the environment variables by some means. `.env.example` contains an example of environment variables
-5. Start the application by running `node build/index.js`.
-I would recommend setting it up as some sort of daemon, for example a service on linux works fine.
+6. Start the application by running `node build/index.js`.
+I would recommend setting it up as some sort of daemon, for example a service on linux works fine

 # NGINX Configuration
 Here is an example of what you would include into your NGINX reverse proxy configuration (I would recommend setting this up in a include folder and then include it).
-This setup assumes you are running nestauth on port 3000 and you need to replace `PUBLICURL` with whatever the public url of your instance of nestauth would be.
+This setup assumes you are running nestauth on port 3000 and you need to replace `PUBLICURL` with whatever the public url of your instance of nestauth would be
 ```
 location /nginxauth {
     internal;